-Many times the Maryland worker chooses not to file a claim and only years down the road realizes that the injury has materialized into a life altering condition.
+Many times the injured worker chooses not to file a claim and only years down the road realizes that the injury has materialized into a life altering condition.
 There may be the necessity for an emergency surgery for which health insurance refuses to pay.
 While job security is important to many, if the injured employee is being held out of work by a physician then finances may quickly become limited.
 The workers compensation payments are an absolute necessity when bills are due and expenses are accumulating.
 After only a short period of time the injured worker is barred from filing a claim with the Workers’ Compensation Commission and has no legal recourse to protect themselves financially and physically.

 The obvious con is that there is a chance of losing employment.
 In my experience I have seen a positive correlation between getting terminated and duration of employment, job performance, wages, age, relationship with supervisors, and size of the company.
 These factors often, but not always play a part in the employers decision to retain an injured employee or find a reason to terminate them.

 The decision to file a Maryland workers compensation claim is a serious one that should be discussed with an experienced workers comp attorney.

 Were you terminate after a work accident, or terminated after filing a workers compensation claim?

 On occasion an employee who is hurt on the job is quickly fired by their employer.
 Sometimes Maryland employers terminate their injured workers after decades of services, others terminate employees that recently started on the job.
 While this is not common practice it does unfortunately occur.